Jimenez | Misamis Occidental’s Heritage Grace

 Discover Jimenez, Misamis Occidental

-It is then no surprise that Jimenez has a community filled with grand ancestral houses — not just 1, 2, 3 but more than a hundred spread across a small agricultural town.
+It is then no surprise that grand ancestral houses fill Jimenez — not just 1, 2, 3 but more than a hundred spread across a small agricultural town.

 The Ozámiz Mansion is one of the most important architectural landmarks in Jimenez.
 It was built in the early 1900s & belonged to Don Genaro Ozámiz & Basilisa Fortich, whom sired Don José, the hero of Misamis Occidental.

 This principalia mansion, a classic wood & masonry style, received many political dignitaries in its time.
 It is still lived to this day by Señorita Carmen Ozámiz.